Squagward/slate-1/source/includes/_objects.md

 We create our book with the Book constructor of `new Book(bookName);`.
 We want to create our book in the global scope, as explained below.

-<aside class="warning">It is preferable to not create a new book every time you wish to display it, they're slightly
-heavy objects.</aside>

 ### Adding content